Looking for a brief history of Vatican City?

 The king began annexing pieces of the Papal States, bit by bit, until all that was left was Rome.

-The domain of the Holy See had shrunk from an area of around 18,000 square miles to the area inside the Vatican Walls.
+The domain of the Holy See had shrunk to the area inside the Vatican Walls.

-The pope at the time was Pius IX (1846 – 1878).
-The king offered various concessions to the pope if he would acknowledge the new Italian state and agree to the annexation of the Papal States (which had already occurred anyway.)
+The king offered Pope Pius IX various concessions if the pope would acknowledge the new Italian state and agree to the annexation of the Papal States.

-The pope refused, as the compromise did not allow for absolute power of the Holy See over not only the Church but also the physical territory it still owned, i.e. the Vatican.
+The pope refused, as the compromise did not allow for absolute power of the Holy See over the Church and the physical territory it still owned.

-Pope Pius IX and the next 4 popes secluded themselves in the Vatican for 59 years, proclaiming themselves “prisoners of the Vatican.”
+Pope Pius IX and his successors secluded themselves in the Vatican for 59 years, proclaiming themselves “prisoners of the Vatican.”

 The Holy See acknowledged the legitimacy of the Italian government and its right to the Papal States.